Wizard of Oz (character): Once Upon a Time (2014)

 The Wizard of Oz appears in the Once Upon a Time episodes "New York City Serenade", "A Curious Thing" and "Kansas" portrayed by Christopher Gorham.

 Originally, Walsh is from Kansas, but finds himself in the Land of Oz.
 Giving himself the name "Oz the Great and Terrible", he masquerades as an all-knowing wizard.
 This hoax upsets Glinda the Witch of the South, as she knows he only gives false hope to those who seek out his help.
 From behind a curtain, Walsh projects a shadow image and speaks with a booming voice to anyone who approaches his palace to seek an audience with him.
 He also asks for genuine magical items in exchange for help which he uses to further his deception.
 A woman named Zelena wants his help in finding her birth family, so he gifts a pair of silver heels to take her anywhere she desires.
-Zelena leaves for the Enchanted Forest to seek out family and returns asking to go to the past so she can change her own fate of being abandoned by her mother.
-The wizard states that even with the most powerful magic, this is not possible.
+Zelena leaves for the Enchanted Forest to seek out family, and she returns asking to go to the past so that she can change her own fate of being abandoned by her mother.
+The wizard states that, even with the most powerful magic, this is not possible.
 Angrily, she rips off the curtain and discovers his true persona is nothing but a simple man who likes orchestrating a false image to put on a good show.
 Deciding to make use of him, she turns Walsh into a flying monkey as her loyal pet.
-Sometime later, his transformation into a flying monkey alerts Glinda, to Zelena's presence.
+Sometime later, his transformation into a flying monkey alerts Glinda to Zelena's presence.
 Glinda thanks Zelena for exposing him and believes time as her pet is fitting punishment for his trickery.
 Zelena is welcomed into Glinda's sisterhood of witches as the Witch of the West, but is "defeated" by a young girl named Dorothy Gale.
-Rather than become the new Witch of the West, Dorothy only wishes to go home; a desire Glinda grants by taking her back to see the Wizard, who is presumed to have reverted to his old form since Zelena's magic has been undone.
+Rather than become the new Witch of the West, Dorothy only wishes to go home; a desire Glinda grants by taking her back to see the Wizard, who is presumed to have reverted to his old form, since Zelena's magic has been undone.
 From behind the green curtain, Zelena impersonates the Wizard's voice and gives Dorothy the silver slippers to send her home.